 Meeting the Requirements to Adopt a Child in California

-With the exception of stepparent or relative adoptions, all other hopeful adoptive parents in the state of California must be at least 10 years older than the child they are adopting, and all parents must complete a home study, including criminal background checks, before they can be approved to adopt.
+Except for stepparent or relative adoptions, all other hopeful adoptive parents in the state of California must be at least 10 years older than the child they are adopting, and all parents must complete a home study, including criminal background checks before they can be approved to adopt.

 What to Expect During My Home Study?